 This curriculum is designed for those students who have not decided upon a major at a transfer institution.
-Following this program will allow graduation with an Associate of Arts degree or a student may select another major at any time during his/her enrollment at Holmes.
+Following this program will allow graduation with an Associate of Arts degree or a student may select another program of study at any time during his/her enrollment at Holmes.

-Health Sciences Pathway
+Academic Pathways Health Sciences Pathway